fb-pixel-img

 How can grocery stores reduce food waste?

+So, how can supermarkets reduce food waste?
 For shoppers, some food waste reduction buying strategies may seem obvious: stop buying so much, plan ahead to eat what you purchase and store everything properly.
 Some of those strategies can also be adopted by groceries, but others are unique to the space.

 Dynamic pricing